 Used Boat Trailers Checklist

 Like used vehicles you need to carefully check out any used boat trailers carefully.
-Here are some main checkpoints, and make sure that trailer is hooked up to a vehicle for all of these functional checks, don’t just look at a static boat-trailer and kick the tires, this could prove expensive
+Here are some main checkpoints, and make sure that trailer is hooked up to a vehicle for all of these functional checks, don’t just look at a static boat-trailer and kick the tires, this could prove expensive indeed for you.

-5. Check the brakes, do they function.
+5. Check the brakes, do they function correctly.

 6. Check the tires, are they in good condition or is there substantial tread wear?
 Also make sure they are not recaps as many commonly use.
 Don’t forget to check the spare is in good condition.
 Another thing to check before you drive away is that tire inflation pressures are correct.

 10. Check the tow ball fitting and safety chain are in good condition.
 Check inside the ball, as often they can be worn or corroded if no lubrication has ever been used on your boat-trailer